Shahid1993/graphql_learning/README.md

   3. Makes it easy to start building APIs and be consistent
   4. GraphQL is an agnostic query language which means you can use it with any language.
 At the time of writing this tutorial, GraphQL has support for more than 12 languages.
   5. An open source query language
+  6. GraphQL is strongly-typed, and with that you can validate a query within the GraphQL type system before execution.
+It helps us build more powerful APIs.

 ## Table of Content: